coverclock/com-diag-bin/README.md

 they were copied.
 And in either case, the piimageexpand script can be used to expand the root file system to use the remainder of the uSD card.

+I typically softlink to the scripts in the cloned repo into my local bin directory and rename the links to drop the ".sh" suffix; that's what is shown below.

 ## Determine the Raspbian version from a uSD card.

     mount /dev/sdx2 /mnt2